Volcano Photography - Beginners Guide

 Which Camera ?

 It is important, whatever camera you use, to take enough batteries along.
 Long exposures significantly drain camera batteries.
 I often travel with more than 5 spare lithium ion batteries for my digital cameras.
 Original batteries are unfortunately prohibitively expensive, yet useable alternatives are available for a number of cameras (quality is however variable).
+The availability of cheap third-party batteries for a particular camera may be an important factor in choosing a camera body since many bodies cost less than a handful of original batteries.

 Lenses

 Obviously, the optical length of the lenses required depends on the subject.
-If you only want to carry one wide-aperture lense, you can“t go completely wrong with a 50mm lense.
-Wide apertured 50mm lenses (e.g. Canon 50mm f1.8) are relatively cheap.
-Image quality of 50mm lenses is usually at least acceptable, although as with all lenses used wide open, images will tend to be somewhat soft.
-This is becoming more and more apparent due to the increasing resolutions of modern digital cameras which allow critical analysis of lense sharpness.
+If you only want to carry one wide-aperture lense, you canĀ“t go completely wrong with a 50mm lense.
+Cheap wide apertured 50mm lenses (e.g. Canon 50mm f1.8; Zuiko Olympus 50mm f1.4) are available and have at least acceptable or good image quality, respectively (especially if some sharpening is applied in post-processing).
+Nikon, Canon and Leica have significantly more expensive 50mm designs which provide better optics.
 Focusing may be difficult at night and is especially critical when working with wide apertures.
 When there is a full moon, autofocus will normally be able to lock onto it, if infinity focus is required.
 Alternatively, many modern digital cameras have live-view functionality.
 This means that the subject may be viewed real-time on the LCD monitor.
 This allows one to focus the lense whilst viewing the result on the LCD.
 However, it should be noted that many live-view functionalities do not provide the image in full resolution, thus making exact focussng difficult.
 Alternatively, one may test the lense before nightfall and make markings indicating where the best focus point for a certain distance is (note: this may also vary with temperature).
 The manufacturers indications provided on the lense are nowhere near accurate enough.
 Once you have got correct focus, disable autofocus.

 Tripods